SF-WDI-LABS/js-functions/README.md

 ## The keyword `this`

-`this` is a very common word in english with a somewhat vague meaning.
+`this` is a very common word in English with a somewhat vague meaning.
 In javascript, `this` is a common and important concept related to scope, but distinct from it.
 As [Ryan Morr mentions in this blog post](http://ryanmorr.com/understanding-scope-and-context-in-javascript/):

 >Every function invocation has both a scope and a context associated with it.
 Fundamentally, scope is function-based while context is object-based.
 In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
 Context is always the value of the `this` keyword which is a reference to the object that “owns” the currently executing code.